 - Students' Association: It unites all students and helps them voice their opinions.
-It also organises school-wide activities and joint-school events, and offers support to its affiliated clubs. - Prefects' Council: It maintains school discipline and assists students in their everyday school life.
-It also assists the College in organising various school events, and acts as a bridge between the students and the school to foster a closer relationship. - Peer Mentorship Programme: Form 4 students are trained to help their junior form schoolmates, especially Form 1 students, to adapt to the school life.
-Peer mentors also offer help in the Form 2 Wellness Ambassador Scheme as well as assistance to Form 2, Form 3 and Form 4 external students. - OLE Student Executive Committee: It serves as a program coordinator to connect with external NGOs to provide opportunities and updated information on community services and leadership training programs to our students.
+It also organises school-wide activities and joint-school events, and offers support to its affiliated clubs. - Prefects' Council: Prefects help maintain school discipline and assist students in their everyday school life.
+They also assist the College in organising various school events, serving as the school ambassadors on F.1 Admission Briefing sections and Admission Day etc., and acting as a bridge between the students and the school to foster a closer relationship. - Peer Mentorship Programme: Form 4 students are trained to help their junior form schoolmates, especially Form 1 students, to adapt to the school life.
+They work with Form 2 Wellness Ambassadors to organise activities on the Wellness Day to promote wellness on campus.
+Peer mentors also offer help to Form 2, Form 3 and Form 4 new comers. - OLE Student Executive Committee: It serves as a programme coordinator to connect with external NGOs to provide opportunities and updated information on community services and leadership training programmes to our students.
 The student-LED projects allow students to have greater autonomy and encourage them to put into practice what they have learnt in the classroom.